 At the Motown 25 event in 1983, Raynoma was relegated to the balcony and her name was not mentioned once that evening.
 That is just wrong.
 She found the building on West Grand Blvd. in Detroit and ordered the sign reading ‘Hitsville USA’.
 Even Diana Ross calls her ‘Mother Motown’.
 It’s time for writers of Motown history to give Raynoma Gordy Singleton her dues.

 Marvin Gaye more sadness

 Shot to death by his father who was a minister, supposedly after arguing with Marvin about him watching too much porn on the his VCR TV combination.

 Marvin in many ways had a sad and difficult life.

 Tammi Terrel did not die on stage in his arms, but later, in hospital were she had been taken after they had finished performing together.
 This caused Marvin lots of anguish.

 It all started out strange with Marvin as his first wife was Bery Gordy’s sister Anna who wasn’t able to have children and it was agreed that Marvin should have sex with Berry Gordy’s at the time 15 year old granddaughter (Denise).
 Marvins wife faked being pregnant until the baby was delivered.
 These days this would be a paedophile crime!
 The resulting child was adopted and called Marvin Pentz Gaye the Third.

-The Rayber voices/singers, included Raynoma and performed as backing singers on many early Motown recordings and were also backing The Satintones the very first Motown recording: Going To The Hop.
-The ‘B’ side is said to have been the inspiration for naming Motown:
+The Rayber singers included Raynoma and performed as backing singers on many early Motown recordings and they also backed The Satintones.

 Action Records in Preston (Behind The Counter Episode 2/12)